maryanne-n/music-lessons/README.md

 Note: Responsive styles have been applied.
 In order to view the page layout that reflects the brief, please ensure your browser size is a minimum of 1140px width.

-:boom: Live demo is up as of 6 March 2022! :boom:
+:boom: Live demo is up as of 6 March 2022!
+[Here's the site](https://https://music-lessons.netlify.app/). :boom:

 ### Image Credits